Connito AI

 Terminal B — Model I/O (chain communication):

-python mycelia/miner/model_io.py \
+python connito/miner/model_io.py \

 --path /path/to/checkpoints/miner/<your hotkey>/<run name>/